 EFG Bank’s Head of Wealth Planning for Asia on the Key Virtues for Helping HNW Life Solutions Across the Line

+This panel saw Rohit Ganguli, Head of Wealth Planning Asia for EFG Bank, offer his expertise as the panel considered how globally mobile clients need portable solutions which helps simplify legacy planning across borders, and for the wealth advisors helps elevate their relationship through the added value of tailored, relevant solutions.
 The life solutions industry in Asia for HNW and UHNW clients is buoyant.
 The market is most certainly there to be grasped for private banks and other independent wealth managers who are prepared to work closely with their clients and the life solutions experts – in particular the specialist brokerages in Asia.
 Despite the virus, geopolitical issues and ongoing market uncertainties, the wealth of Asia’s HNW and UHNW population remained robust, and Asia-Pacific remains one of the world’s fastest growing major regions for private wealth.
-Hubbis held a highly informative Digital Dialogue event on March 24 at which our panel of experts surveyed the life market in the region.
-Rohit Ganguli, Head of Wealth Planning Asia at EFG Bank was one such expert who offered his insights into the alignment of life solutions within robust, well-devised estate and succession planning.
-We have distilled some of his valuable observations into this short report.

 HNW Life Insurance Solutions are most definitely now centre stage in Asia’s dynamic, expansive wealth market.
 Those who fail to grasp or understand the opportunity are missing out on a significant weapon in the suite of wealth planning solutions and are essentially failing their clients, many of whom might seek initial guidance and direction from their bankers and advisory firms, who within the guidelines of compliance can also participate to varying degrees in the process.

 Plenty of experience